blawson69/PurseStrings/README.md

 * **--buy** <_buyer_id_> <_seller_id_> <_coinage_>

 ---
 **GM Only** The GM must setup player characters and all relevant NPCs before using PurseStrings.
 You must select each token representing the character(s) you want to setup and run the following command.
-This will add the necessary attributes to the character sheet(s):
+This command adds the relevant PurseStrings attributes to each character, and gives players a token action for calling the `--show` command:

 ```!ps --setup```